-Attention: One sensor configuration is only stored during the first start, additional sensors are completed at the next start.
+Attention: The first time the device is started only one sensor configuration is saved to the internal memory; however, with effect from the next start this can be supplemented by additional sensors.
 If other sensors are connected, memory must be readout and cleared before the next recording!